auval/Functify/README.md

 5. When the worker's work is done, run some code on the UI thread (such as UI update)
 6. etc

-To use this flow in your code, all you need is to copy the "Functify.java" file to your code, and start using it like in the example.
+To use this flow in your code, all you need is to copy the "[Functify.java](app/src/main/java/com/mindtheapps/functify/Functify.java) " file to your code, and start using it like in the example.